eloebel/glacier-front-extraction/README.md

 ```
 data folder with pre processid input can be deleted. if not it will pre delineated on subsequent container runs
 ### Option 3: Use scripts provided in this repositiry
+Clone the repository and install all required python packages.
+You can use the requirements.txt with conda:
 ```
 conda create --name <env_name> --file requirements.txt
 ```